Yuriy Drohobych: Education

+Yuriy Drohobych was born in the city of Drohobych in the Kingdom of Poland, to a townsman Michael Donat Kotermak.

-In 1468 or early 1469 Drohobych entered the Jagiellonian University (Uniwersytet Jagielloński) in Kraków.
+In 1468 or early 1469 Drohobych entered the Jagiellonian University in Kraków.
 Two years later he received his bachelor's degree and in 1473 his master's.
 He taught during the summer and participated in scientific discussions on Saturdays and Sundays.
 After he gained some significant achievements in Kraków, Drohobych traveled to Bologna University, where natural sciences and medicine were gaining popularity.
 Here he improved his Latin, learned Greek, and continued his studies of natural philosophy, especially astronomy.
 Drohobych's astronomy professor was Girolamo Manfredi, one of the most renowned astronomers in 15th century Italy.
 Manfredi introduced Drohobych to German astronomer Johannes Müller (Regiomontanus), who believed in heliocentrism; however, it had not been mathematically proven at that time.

 Teaching

 In 1478 Drohobych received his doctorate in philosophy, but he continued his studies.
 This time he took up medicine.
 At that time natural philosophy disciplines were closely connected.
 Almost all contemporary philosophers demonstrated prowess in astronomy and medicine, which allowed university professors to transfer from one department to another.
 Similar methods were used in teaching both disciplines, the reading and interpretation of Latin translations of Greek and Arab classical authors.

 Shortly after Drohobych completed his medical studies, he was offered a position to teach astronomy at Bologna University.
 At the beginning of 1481, the student body of the university elected Drohobych the rector of the school of Medicine and Free Arts; he was only thirty at the time.
 For a year, the regular term in office for an elected rector, he combined his academic responsibilities, which included teaching astronomy and medical research, with administrative obligations.
 He had civil and legal authority over the students and faculty who were under his supervision.
 In 1482 he received his PhD in medicine.

 In 1486 Drohobych returned to Kraków.
-He started his medical practice and also taught medicine at Kraków University.
+He started his medical practice and also taught medicine at Jagiellonian University.
 Similar to his peers from Bologna, he based his lectures on the works of Hippocrates, Galen, and Avicenna.
 A few years later, he received his professorship in medicine and became the doctor of the Polish king Casimir IV Jagiellon.
 In 1492 he became the Dean of the Department of Medicine.
 It was customary at that time for professors to have off-site meetings to discuss with students issues that did not fit the official scientific doctrine.
 Copernicus attended Drohobych's meetings, but it is not certain whether the former had an influence on the latter.